davekinkead/thesis/paper.coffee.md

   3. That different accounts of democracy that have incompatible accounts of inclusion are themselves incompatible.

 The first claim advances the existing literature on the Boundary Problem by making the link between inclusion and justifications of democracy explicit.
 Often, political theorists approach the problem of inclusion from a cosmopolitan position, arguing that the question is primarily about justice [^cosmo].
 Other times, the concern is related to whether or not an answer is internally consistent with democracy, or whether it actually is a paradox of founding [^coherence].
 Only rarely however, is the link between the problem of inclusion and the value of democracy addressed, and typically this is only ever implicit.
-I will show that any consequential account of democracy's value must be compatible with it's corresponding claim of democratic inclusion.
+I will show that any instrumental account of democracy's value must be compatible with its corresponding claim of democratic inclusion.

 [^cosmo]: See @goodin2007, @agné2010, @abizadeh2012, @saunders2012, and @erman2014 for arguments from the cosmopolitan perspective.